Otis Harlan

 Otis Harlan (December 29, 1865 – January 20, 1940) was an American actor and comedian.
 He voiced Happy, one of the Seven Dwarfs in the Disney animated film Snow White and the Seven Dwarfs.
 This made him the earliest born actor to feature in a Disney film and one of the earliest born known American voice actors.

 Early years

-Harlan was born in Zanesville, Ohio in 1865.
-He married Nellie Harvey and had a daughter named Marion.
+Harlan was born on December 29, 1865, in Zanesville, Ohio.
 Harlan was the uncle of the silent film era leading man, Kenneth Harlan.
+He studied at Gambier Military Academy, Kenyon College, and Yale.